 ▫️Coconut Religion 🥥 – In the Mekong River delta we passed alongside an island where used to exist a religion whose followers could only eat coconut.
 Another curiosity about this religion is that men could have 9 wives simultaneously.

 ▫️ World Innovations Forum – It was a good event where entrepreneurs, investors and business enthusiasts gathered to learn from two amazing entrepreneurs that built their careers in Silicon Valley;

 ▫️ In our hostel, we had an informal business meeting with one of the staff.
 She is highly committed to open a coffee shop and school for kids on the countryside.

 ▫️ Travelling by bus is very good and cheap.
 You can travel between the main cities or even to neighbouring countries;

-▫️ Always double check prices, whether for tours or buses – some “agencies” are much more expensive than others and almost for sure you will not get a very good deal from you hotel or hostel;
+▫️ Always double-check prices, whether for tours or buses – some “agencies” are much more expensive than others and almost for sure you will not get a very good deal from your hotel or hostel;

 ▫️ If you want a thrilling adventure, get a motorbike Grab and go across the town.
 The amount of traffic is as impressive as crazy and the skill of the drivers is magnificent.
 Amount of times we thought we were in danger: 5 – Amount of accidents we saw in 3 weeks!